-New insurance written in North Carolina (and in the 34 states which do not impose their own risk-to-capital requirements where we operate as long as North Carolina permits us to operate) represented approximately 48% and 50%, respectively, of our total new insurance written for the three months ended March 31, 2013 and 2012.
-New insurance written in the other 10 states currently providing revocable waivers (or the equivalent) of their risk-to-capital requirements represented approximately 37% of total new insurance written for the three months ended March 31, 2013 and 2012.
+New insurance written in North Carolina (and in the 34 states which do not impose their own risk-to-capital requirements where we operate as long as North Carolina permits us to operate) represented approximately 48% and 49%, respectively, of our total new insurance written for the six months ended June 30, 2013 and 2012.
+New insurance written in the other 10 states currently providing revocable waivers (or the equivalent) of their risk-to-capital requirements represented approximately 37% of total new insurance written for the six months ended June 30, 2013 and 2012.

-We plan to write new business through another insurance subsidiary, Genworth Residential Mortgage Assurance Corporation, in any other state that prohibits GEMICO from writing new business, and currently do so in four states (with one additional state being written out of Genworth Residential Mortgage Insurance Corporation of North Carolina), subject to the approval of applicable insurance regulators and the GSEs and subject to ongoing satisfaction of regulatory requirements.
-The period during which these entities will continue to meet these requirements will in part be a function of the level of new business written which in turn will in part be a function of the number of states the company adds to such production, if any.
+We continue writing new business through another insurance subsidiary, Genworth Residential Mortgage Assurance Corporation ("GRMAC"), in any other state that prohibits GEMICO from writing new business.
+As of June 30, 2013, GRMAC wrote business in four states (with one additional state being written out of Genworth Residential Mortgage Insurance Corporation of North Carolina), subject to the approval of applicable insurance regulators and the GSEs and subject to ongoing satisfaction of regulatory requirements.
+The period during which these entities will continue to meet these requirements will in part be a function of the level of new business written which in turn will in part be a function of the number of states added to such production, if any.
 In September 2012, Freddie Mac and Fannie Mae extended their respective approvals through December 31, 2013.
 We continue to discuss our ongoing use of these and other alternative arrangements with our state insurance regulators and the GSEs.